google/xarray-beam/README.md

 - Ingesting large multi-dimensional array datasets into an analysis-ready, cloud-optimized format, namely [Zarr](https://zarr.readthedocs.io/) (see also [Pangeo Forge](https://github.com/pangeo-forge/pangeo-forge-recipes))
-- Calculating statistics across distributed dimensions and with arbitrary groupings (not yet implemented)
+- Calculating statistics (e.g., "climatology") across distributed datasets with arbitrary groups.

 Xarray-Beam is implemented as a _thin layer_ on top of existing libraries for working with large-scale Xarray datasets.
 For example, it leverages